Creative Commons Chuck Kollars' Personal Home Page

 How many people can exist on the earth?
 In environmentalists lingo, what is the "carrying capacity" of our world for homo sapiens?

-The human population has grown and grown and grown through time from less than 10 thousand to over 6 billion.
+The human population has grown and grown and grown through time from less than 10 thousand to around 7 billion.
 Ecologists seem to agree that when considering environmental degradation, human overpopulation is the number one problem.
 Population is the elephant in the room many pretend isn't there.
 Efforts at rational control are likely to be unsuccessful, so humans are likely to face the same "boom and bust" population cycles that many animals face.

 Carrying capacity for humans obviously depends on what culture we're talking about.
 When Europeans first came to the Americas the indigenous population thought of the land as full, whereas the new people thought of that same land as empty.
 Some future cultural shift may dramatically raise the carrying capacity again.
 But should we count on it?
 Should we plan based on the densest culture we know of even while much of the world doesn't share that culture?
-Are calculations based on the Davos culture valid for the entire world including all the developing countries?
+Are calculations based on the Davos culture valid for the entire world including all the third world countries?

 Land Use